-1. Take a lead role in developing and reviewing US's safeguarding child and adults at risk policies and procedures.

-2. Take a lead role in implementing US's safeguarding children and adults at risk policies and procedures: ensuring all safeguarding and child protection issues concerning children and young adults who take part in US's activities are responded to appropriately.

-3. Make sure that everyone working or volunteering with or for children and young adults at US including the board of trustees understands the safeguarding children and adults at risk policy and procedures and knows what to do if they have concerns about a child's or vulnerable adult's welfare.

-4. Make sure children and young adults who are involved in activities at US and their parents know who they can talk to if they have a welfare concern and understand what action the organisation will take in response.

-5. Receive and record information from anyone who has concerns about a child or adult at risk who takes part in US's activities.

-6. Take the lead on responding to information that may constitute a child or adult at risk protection concern, including a concern that an adult involved with US may present a risk to children or young people.
+- 1. Take a lead role in developing and reviewing US's safeguarding and child protection policies and procedures.
+SM & JE - 2.
+Take a lead role in implementing US's safeguarding and child protection policies and procedures: ensuring all safeguarding and child protection issues concerning children and young people who take part in US's activities are responded to appropriately.
+SM & JE - 3.
+Make sure that everyone working or volunteering with or for children and young people at US including the board of trustees understands the safeguarding and child protection policy and procedures and knows what to do if they have concerns about a child's or vulnerable adult's welfare.
+SM - 4.
+Make sure children and young people who are involved in activities at US and their parents know who they can talk to if they have a welfare concern and understand what action the organisation will take in response.
+SM - 5.
+Receive and record information from anyone who has concerns about a child who takes part in US' activities.
+SM & JE - 6.
+Take the lead on responding to information that may constitute a child protection concern, including a concern that an adult involved with US may present a risk to children or young people.